-Class A Units

-\$10.00 per Class A Unit

-\$ • (• Class A Units) Maximum

-Class U Units
+Class A Units \$10.00 per Class A Unit \$• (• Class A Units) Maximum Class U Units

 US\$10.00 per Class U Unit

-US\$ ● (• Class U Units) Maximum
+US\$• (• Class U Units) Maximum

-NDX Growth & Income Fund (the "Fund"), an investment trust established under the laws of the Province of Ontario, proposes to issue class A units of the Fund ("Class A Units") at a price of \$10.00 per Class A Unit and class U units ("Class U Units") at a price of US\$10.00 per Class U Unit.
+U.S. Financials Income Fund (the "Fund"), a closed-end investment trust established under the laws of the Province of Ontario, proposes to issue class A units of the Fund ("Class A Units") at a price of \$10.00 per Class A Unit and class U units ("Class U Units") at a price of US\$10.00 per Class U Unit.
 The Class A Units and Class U Units are together referred to as the "Units".
 The offering of the Units is referred to herein as the "Offering".
+The Class U Units are designed for investors wishing to make their investment in U.S. dollars and will not be listed on the stock exchange but will be convertible into Class A Units on a weekly basis.

-The Fund's investment objectives are to provide holders of Units ("Unitholders") with:
+The Fund's investment objectives are:

-- (i) stable quarterly cash distributions; and - (ii) the opportunity for capital appreciation.
+- (i) to provide holders of units ("Unitholders") with quarterly cash distributions; and - (ii) to maximize total return through capital appreciation and distributions.